-The road sign said Egremni with an arrow pointing down.
-Down being the operative word.
-The road from the main highway to the beach descends so steeply that my rental Fiat Panda's engine made noises I'd never heard a car produce.
-The rearview mirror showed nothing but sky.
-The windshield showed nothing but cliff.
+The road sign says Egremni with an arrow pointing down.
+Down is the operative word.
+The road from the main highway to the beach descends so steeply that a rental Fiat Panda's engine makes noises no car should produce.
+The rearview mirror fills with nothing but sky.
+The windshield fills with nothing but cliff.

 The Descent

 Before the 2015 earthquake, reaching Egremni meant descending 347 steps carved into the cliff face.
 The earthquake destroyed them, and for years the beach was inaccessible.
-Now there's a road.
-I use the word "road" loosely.
-It's a single lane of cracked asphalt that switchbacks down a cliff, with no guardrail and oncoming traffic that's invisible until you're face-to-face with it.
+Now there's a road — and "road" is generous.
+It's a single lane of cracked asphalt that switchbacks down a cliff, with no guardrail and oncoming traffic that stays invisible until you're face-to-face with it.

-I honked at every blind turn, like the rental car guy had told me.
-The sound echoed off the rock walls.
-Nobody honked back.
-I didn't see another car until I reached the small gravel area at the bottom that serves as parking.
-There were two other vehicles — a Greek-plates pickup truck and a campervan with German stickers.
+Honk at every blind turn, the way the rental car staff will tell you to.
+The sound ricochets off the rock walls.
+Often nothing honks back.
+You may not pass another car until you reach the small gravel area at the bottom that serves as parking — perhaps a Greek-plates pickup truck and a campervan with German stickers for company.

-The parking is free, which almost felt wrong given the effort required to reach it.
+The parking is free, which almost feels wrong given the effort the descent demands.

 First Contact With the Water

-I walked through a gap in the rocks and the beach opened up.
-Two kilometers of white pebbles stretching in both directions under cliffs that must have been 200 meters high.
-Three people.
-I could see three people total, reduced to specks at the far end.
+Walk through a gap in the rocks and the beach opens up: two kilometers of white pebbles stretching in both directions beneath cliffs that climb close to 200 meters.
+Count the people and you may run out at three, reduced to specks at the far end.

-I stood at the water's edge and the pebbles shifted under my feet — rounded, smooth, bleached white by millennia of waves.
-The temperature was perfect.
-Not the gasp-inducing cold of the Atlantic or the tepid nothing of a pool, but a solid 24°C that made me want to just keep walking in.
+Stand at the water's edge and the pebbles shift underfoot — rounded, smooth, bleached white by millennia of waves.
+The temperature lands perfectly.
+Not the gasp-inducing cold of the Atlantic or the tepid nothing of a pool, but a solid 24°C that pulls you in step by step.

-So I did.
-I waded out until the water was chest-deep and then floated on my back, staring up at the cliff face that rose vertically from the waterline.
-A seabird — I don't know the species, something white — circled overhead.
-The only sound was the water lapping against pebbles.
+So wade out until the water reaches chest-deep, then float on your back beneath a cliff face that rises vertically from the waterline.
+A seabird circles overhead, something white against the rock.
+The only sound is water lapping against pebbles.

-I stayed like that for twenty minutes.
-It felt like five.
+Stay like that for twenty minutes.
+It will feel like five.

 The Logistics of Paradise

 Egremni has zero facilities.
 None.
 No taverna, no beach bar, no sunbed rental, no lifeguard, no shade.
-The cliffs occasionally cast shadow in the late afternoon, which is your only reprieve from the sun.
+The cliffs throw a little shadow in the late afternoon, and that's the only reprieve from the sun.

-I'd packed a cooler bag with water, sandwiches from a bakery in Lefkada Town, grapes, and a beer.
-I'd brought a beach umbrella that took fifteen minutes to anchor in the pebbles.
-I'd brought a towel, sunscreen, a book, and shoes for walking on hot stones.
+Pack a cooler bag with water, sandwiches from a bakery in Lefkada Town, grapes, and a cold beer.
+Bring a beach umbrella and budget fifteen minutes to anchor it in the pebbles.
+Bring a towel, sunscreen, a book, and shoes for walking on hot stones.

-If I'd forgotten any of these things, the day would have been miserable instead of perfect.
+Forget any of these and the day tips from perfect to miserable.
 Egremni rewards preparation and punishes optimism.

-I ate my sandwich sitting on a sun-warmed boulder.
-The bread was from a bakery on Mela Street — the pedestrian shopping area in Lefkada Town where the earthquake-proof buildings have corrugated metal upper floors painted in pastels.
-The baker had recommended the olive bread.
-She was right.
+The best lunch is a sandwich eaten on a sun-warmed boulder, bread from a bakery on Mela Street — the pedestrian shopping area in Lefkada Town where the earthquake-proof buildings wear corrugated metal upper floors painted in pastels.
+Ask the baker for the olive bread.
+She'll be right.

 The Afternoon Light

-Around 3 PM, the sun shifted and the water changed color again.
-The cobalt sections deepened to almost navy.
-The emerald shallows turned a lighter, almost Caribbean green.
-The cliffs behind me began to glow a warm gold.
+Around 3 PM, the sun shifts and the water changes color again.
+The cobalt sections deepen to almost navy.
+The emerald shallows turn a lighter, almost Caribbean green.
+The cliffs behind you begin to glow a warm gold.

 This is the thing about Lefkada's west coast that photos can't capture: the color of the water literally changes throughout the day.
 Morning is bright turquoise.
 Midday is a harsh, bleached blue.
 Late afternoon brings out the emerald and gold.
-It's the same beach, the same water, looking completely different every two hours.
+Same beach, same water, looking completely different every two hours.

-I swam again.
-Then I dried off on the pebbles.
-Then I swam again.
-This cycle repeated three or four times.
-I lost count because I'd stopped checking my phone — partly because there was no signal, partly because it didn't seem important.
+Swim again.
+Dry off on the pebbles.
+Swim again.
+The cycle repeats three or four times until you lose count — partly because there's no phone signal, partly because it stops mattering.

 The Drive Back Up

 Leaving Egremni is the reverse stomach-drop.
 First gear, the engine screaming, the road impossibly steep.
-I passed one car coming down — we stopped, I reversed to a marginally wider spot, they squeezed past with approximately 15 centimeters of clearance, the driver waving his thanks.
+Meet one car coming down and the choreography begins — you stop, reverse to a marginally wider spot, they squeeze past with roughly 15 centimeters of clearance, the driver waving thanks.

-At the top, back on the main road, I pulled over and sat for a minute.
-The Ionian Sea stretched out below, impossibly blue.
-I could see the white line of Egremni's beach far below, now empty — the German campervan and the pickup had left.
+At the top, back on the main road, pull over and sit for a minute.
+The Ionian Sea stretches out below, impossibly blue.
+The white line of Egremni's beach lies far down there, emptier now, the campervan and the pickup already gone.

-I drove to Vassiliki for dinner.
-Sapfo restaurant on the waterfront.
-Fresh red snapper, priced by the kilo — about €45 for two with a carafe of Vertzami wine.
-The sun set over the bay while windsurfers caught the last of the "Eric" wind, their sails bright against the darkening sky.
+Drive on to Vassiliki for dinner.
+Sapfo restaurant sits on the waterfront — fresh red snapper, priced by the kilo, about €45 for two with a carafe of Vertzami wine.
+The sun sets over the bay while windsurfers catch the last of the "Eric" wind, their sails bright against the darkening sky.

 If You Go